ShaoxuanHuang/CS909FinalExercise/README.txt

 This is the repository of CS909 final coursework.
 The codes of coursework is written by R

-1. The FinalExerciseCode.R file includes all codes and all of these have been tested in following environment:
+1.The FinalExerciseCode.R file includes all codes and all of these have been tested in following environment:
-R version 3.1.2
+-R version 3.1.2
 -RStudio Version 0.98.1062

-2. The R packages we need:
+2.The R packages we need:
 -package ‘tm’ version 0.6
 -package ‘topicmodels’ version 0.2-1
 -package ‘e1071’ version 1.6-4